kelu124/murgen-dev-kit/ReadMe.md

 ## FAQ

+### What do I find here?

+A full official dev release, including:
+* Terms of reference for the project
+* Bibliography
+* Detailed designed
+* Source file for the electronic board
+* Source for the Arduino controlling the board
+* Source for acquisition, processing and storage of the images
+* A full laboratory log

 ### Typical Application

-Playing with a broken transducer in a haribo sweet box to see if you can hack ultrasounds.
+Playing with a broken transducer in a haribo sweet box to see if you can hack ultrasound scanners.

 ### Software / Firmware Summary